Static Level Ancestors in Practice: Algorithm Evaluation

 \subsection{Preprocessing}

-Preprocessing involves the time required to build necessary auxiliary data structures that support each algorithm, and excludes the time it takes to load the tree from a file.
-Experimental preprocessing times for all six algorithms and varying tree sizes, for the randomly generated trees with expected logarithmic height, are shown in Figure \ref{fig:preprocessing}.
+Preprocessing involves the time required to build necessary auxiliary data structures that support each algorithm, and includes the time it takes to load the tree in main memory.
+Experimental preprocessing times for all eight algorithms and varying tree sizes, for the randomly generated trees with expected logarithmic height, are shown in Table \ref{table:1}.

-All algorithms can preprocess trees of size up to 205M nodes in less than 16 seconds, with the Jump-Pointer algorithm outperforming the rest with less than 6 seconds preprocessing for 205M nodes.
-Since preprocessing only occurs once for static trees, no algorithm has a clear disadvantage.
+All algorithms can preprocess trees of size up to 100M nodes in less than 17 seconds, with the Menghani \& Matani algorithm outperforming the rest (e.g. taking about 4 seconds to preprocess 100M nodes vs about 8 seconds for the next best).
+When tree sizes reach 1B nodes the differing preprocessing bounds become even more apparent as several algorithms preprocessing times take more than 100 seconds, with the Table algorithm being the worst at around 180 seconds for preprocessing.
+The Menghani \& Matani algorithm continues to perform the best in terms of preprocessing speed as it takes about 40 seconds to preprocess a tree with 1B nodes.
+While the differences between algorithms seem significant, preprocessing is a one-time cost for static trees; no algorithm seems to have a clear disadvantage based on preprocessing time alone when tree size remains at or below 1B nodes.
 In the case of skewed trees, all algorithms except the Table algorithm perform equally well (data not shown).
-The Table algorithm experiences preprocessing time increases proportional to its space usage, as analyzed below.
+The Table algorithm experiences preprocessing time increases proportional to its space utilization, as analyzed in Table \ref{table:1}.